Pro wrestling’s narrative structure is simply a series of escalating feuds. Provoking feuds is an art form Mark Madden turned into a career.

 1-900-909-9900 – A Job on the WCW Hotline

 Madden had sources inside the WCW he used for his 1-900 hotline commentary.
-Titan Sports’s legal goal was to try and show Madden was being directed by WCW executives to purposefully manipulate fans into thinking Hall and Nash were still WWF wrestlers; given Hall and Nash’s WWF gimmicks were intellectual property owned by Titan Sports, if Titan Sports could show a rival company was purposefully using trademarked property to, ultimately, make money, then Titan Sports could credibly make a case for infringement and sue for damages.
+Titan Sports’s legal goal was to try and show Madden was being directed by WCW executives to purposefully manipulate fans into thinking Hall and Nash were still WWF wrestlers; given Hall and Nash’s WWF gimmicks were intellectual property owned by Titan Sports, if Titan Sports could show a rival company was purposefully using trademarked property to, ultimately, make money.
+Titan Sports could credibly make an infringement case and sue for damages.

 Mark Madden Moves to the Announcer’s Desk

-Bobby “The Brain” Heenan, arguably the best heel commentator in the history of wrestling, had reached the end of the ride in 2000.
+Bobby "The Brain" Heenan, arguably the best heel commentator in wrestling history, had reached the end of the ride in 2000.
 According to the Feb.
-7th, 2000 issue of The Observer, Heenan called in sick and needed a substitute for an episode of Nitro; Mark Madden was contacted hours before the show was to start, and agreed to fill in.
-Madden’s performance was seen as a “big improvement over the level Heenan [had] been working at,” (Feb.
+7th, 2000 issue of The Observer, Heenan called in sick and needed a substitute for an episode of Nitro; Mark Madden was contacted hours before the show was to start and agreed to fill in.
+Madden’s performance was seen as a "big improvement over the level Heenan [had] been working at" (Feb.
 7th, 2000 Observer).
 The job to be the heel commentator on Nitro was now Madden’s.

 Heat Between Mark Madden and Diamond Dallas Page

 Judging by the reporting, Madden and Page worked themselves into a shoot during December of 2000; at the end of the month, only one man would continue to be employed by the promotion.
 Madden made disparaging remarks about babyface Page on Dec.
 10th’s Nitro, specifically by referring to Page as "Leatherface."